 Best formation style for your team

-Of course, the players have to be able to implement a style of play effectively, but ultimately it comes down to a team’s manager picking a formation that makes their players shine, flaunting strengths, and hiding weaknesses.
+Of course, the players must be able to implement a style of play effectively.
+Still, it comes down to a team’s manager picking a formation that makes their players shine, flaunting strengths, and hiding weaknesses.

 Whether the team is slow or fast, strong offensively or strong defensively, there’s a formation for that.

-Systems are largely dependent on the style of the play that the manager is trying to execute as well as the skill sets of the players in those roles.
+Systems largely depend on the style of the play the manager is trying to execute and the players’ skill sets in those roles.

-Even when teams claim to play a specific formation, often the players and their positions are more fluid than the team sheet would suggest.
+Even when teams claim to play a specific formation, the players and their positions are often more fluid than the team sheet suggests.

 Best soccer formation for a slow team

 Because not every team is equipped with players with the speed of Alphonso Davies or Adama Traoré, they have to opt for a slower style of play.

 If the attackers on your team aren’t quick, there’s little chance of catching a team on the counterattack.
 On the flip side, you might be caught if your defenders are slow.